dylpark/moonPhase-ios/README.md

 # Moon Phase

-Moon Phase is a minimalist, open-source moon phase tracker.
+Moon Phase is a minimalist, open-source, moon phase tracker.
 The perfect app for casual users who are curious about the moon phase on a given day.
 The app provides you with basic information on the age/phase of the moon as well as moonrise & moonset times, and sunrise & sunset times.

 - 100% Free, no in-app purchases or advertisements.
 - The home screen shows how many days until the next New or Full Moon.